Kaushik Basu: Career

 Basu has held visiting professorships at the Massachusetts Institute of Technology, Harvard University, the Institute for Advanced Study in Princeton, New Jersey, the Université catholique de Louvain's Center for Operations Research and Econometrics (CORE) in Louvain-la-Neuve, Belgium, and the London School of Economics, where he was a distinguished visitor in 1993.
 Additionally, he was a visiting scientist at the Indian Statistical Institute, a public university in Kolkata.

 Basu was the Chief Economic Adviser to India's Ministry of Finance while on leave from Cornell University where he is Professor of Economics and the C. Marks Professor of International Studies.
 A Fellow of the Econometric Society and recipient of the Mahalanobis Memorial Medal, Basu has published scientific papers in development economics, game theory, industrial organisation, political economy, the economics of child labour, and crafted the traveller's dilemma.

 In 1992 he founded the Centre for Development Economics at the Delhi School of Economics, and served as its first executive director until 1996.

 Basu is a columnist for BBC News Online, the Hindustan Times, Business Standard and is the author of several books on economics and a play, Crossings at Benaras Junction, which was published in The Little Magazine (vol. 6, 2005).
 He is the editor of the Oxford Companion to Economics in India, published by Oxford University Press (February 2007), a compendium on the Indian economy.

 On 5 September 2012, he was appointed Chief Economist at the World Bank.

-Basu was the president of the Human Development and capabilities association founded by Amartya Sen. He is the Editor of Social Choice and Welfare, Associate Editor of Japanese Economic Review, and is on the Board of Editors of the World Bank Economic Review.
+Basu was the president of the Human Development and capabilities association founded by Amartya Sen. He is the editor of Social Choice and Welfare, associate editor of Japanese Economic Review, and is on the board of editors of the World Bank Economic Review.
 He was elected to take over as president of the International Economic Association in June 2017, for a three-year term.

-Basu is the motivation behind Arthapedia, an online portal that provide explanations to the concepts used in Indian public policy to assist its understanding among citizens.
+Basu is the motivation behind Arthapedia, an online portal that provides explanations to the concepts used in Indian public policy to assist its understanding among citizens.
 He created Dui-doku, a competitive two-player version of Sudoku.

 While working at the World Bank, Basu also taught courses on game theory at the George Washington University in Washington, D.C.
 He writes monthly columns for Project Syndicate.

-He has been the on the Social Sciences jury for the Infosys Prize from 2011, serving as Jury Chair from 2012.
+He has been on the Social Sciences jury for the Infosys Prize from 2011, serving as Jury Chair from 2012.

 Basu teaches at Cornell University, where he has a joint appointment as an economics professor in the Department of Economics and the SC Johnson College of Business.